Wannabe French Girl Beauty: The Epilator

 How do the French have this secret hair removal tool everyone knows about and we Americans are oblivious to?
 What kind of razor company conspiracy is going on in the U.S.A.?
 I needed one.

 My research led me to the incredible website EpilatorGirl.com (seriously the internet has everything).
 The author appears to just be an epilator-obsessed person, not sponsored by companies, and writes thorough reviews of dozens of makes and models and gives user advice.
 After spending more time than I’d like to admit reading these reviews, I settled on the Panasonic ES-ED90-P503 which I found on sale on a French retailer website.
 EpilatorGirl likes its feminine color scheme and says it is one of the least painful models.
 Purchased.

 When it arrived a few days later, it felt like Christmas.
 I finally got to look at it close up and hold it.
 It definitely looks weird and the rotating heads moved much faster than I expected.
 I nervously put it to work on my legs.

 Not gonna lie, the first time using it is rough.
 The sensation is surprising and because you have all your hair at the same length, it is more painful than future uses when your hair hasn’t grown back all at the same time.
 But you quickly get used to it, and your skin is so soft because the hair is completely pulled out.
 I also found that my skin was less dry and irritated in the winter because I wasn’t running a razor over it.
-Now once a week or so, I run the epilator over my legs for 15 minutes (even less frequent is needed for underarms) and voilà — I’m hair free.
+Now a couple times a week, I run the epilator over my legs for 15 minutes (even less frequent is needed for underarms) and voilà — I’m hair free.